Jalapeño Snapper with Grapefruit Citrus Pan Sauce

 Instructions

-• Pat the snapper fillets dry and season evenly with salt, pepper, smoked paprika, and garlic powder.
+• Pat the snapper fillets completely dry and season evenly with salt, pepper, smoked paprika, and garlic powder.

 Chef’s Tip